joncursi/cheddur-whitepaper/whitepaper.md

 very high.

 * Most consumers are unfamiliar with cryptocurrency as an asset class.
-As a result, they have lots of questions, doubts, and uncertainties about cryptocurrency, and it currently takes too much time, energy, and experience to get answers.
+As a result, they have many questions, doubts, and uncertainties about cryptocurrency, and it currently takes too much time, energy, and experience to get answers.

-* Most cryptocurrency tools, wallets, and applications are still extremely technical and, to beginners especially, it can feel as though you need a Ph.D. in computer science just to get started.
+* Most cryptocurrency tools, wallets, and applications are still extremely technical.
+To beginners, it can feel as though you need a Ph.D. in computer science just to get started.

 * The fiat-to-crypto "on-ramps"---platforms like
 [Coinbase](https://www.coinbase.com/), [Gemini](https://gemini.com/), and
+[Bittrex](https://bittrex.com/)---greatly simplify the purchasing process.
-[Bittrex](https://bittrex.com/)---are greatly simplifying the purchasing process, but have neglected the educational components that are needed to help their users understand *what* it is that they are buying so that they can make informed investment decisions.
+However, these platforms have neglected the educational components that are needed to help their users understand *what* it is that they are buying.
+Without these educational components, users are less likely to make informed investment decisions.

 * According to
 [CoinSchedule](https://www.coinschedule.com), ~25 new ICOs have launched per